ruport-digital/rutorika-template/README.md

 #### Build Project – grunt build

-Run `grunt build` to check, compile and compress CSS and JavaScript, optimize meta images, collect built project into `/build` and update paths in all the HTML files.
+Run `grunt build`, compile and compress CSS and JavaScript, collect built project into `/build` and update paths in all the HTML files.

 #### Compile JavaScript and CSS resources – grunt compile

-Run `grunt compile` to concatenate, remove logging from and minify JavaScript; and to concatenate, remove Sass debug info from, optimize, sort rules in and minify CSS.
+Run `grunt compile` to just concatenate, remove logging from and minify JavaScript files; and to concatenate, remove Sass debug info from, optimize, sort rules in and minify CSS files.
 Uses [UglifyJS](http://lisperator.net/uglifyjs/) and [CSScomb](http://csscomb.com/).

 #### Optimize images – grunt images

-Run `grunt images` to optimize all the images.
+Run `grunt images` to optimize all the images, and convert specific ones to DataURI.

 #### Check HTML, JavaScript and CSS – grunt lint